Dreaming of the Sun: Starting a Herb Garden

 An echinacea flower against a background of sage and thyme

-Medicinal qualities: Echinacea is a cooling, stimulant herb.
-Essentially, it stimulates the immune system and lymphatic flow to help clear the body of infection and foreign substances (this is why you'll often see people promoting it for colds and flu).
+Medicinal qualities: Echinacea is a cooling, stimulant herb and beautiful native perennial.
+It stimulates the immune system and lymphatic flow to help clear the body of infection and foreign substances (this is why you'll often see people promoting it for colds and flu).
 The leaves, stems, flowers and roots of E. purpurea are all used to make medicine (E. Angustifolia is used for medicine as well, but it is a bit harder to grow and only the roots are used).

 Yarrow (Achillea millifolium)